 Rif Mountains (Riff)

 Todra Gorge is carved out of the mountains of the High Atlas.
 The reddish orange stone face of the 300m high cliffs of the Gorge seems to glow in the early morning and late evening sunlight.
-At its narrowest point the Gorge is only 10 meters wide.
-The road from Tineghir
+The road from Tineghir (Tingerhir) follows the clear Todra River waters which cut through the Gorge.
+A paved road extends a few hundred meters through the base of the narrowest section of Todra Gorge; at its narrowest point the Gorge is only 10 meters wide.
+It is an easy walk though this base section of Todra Gorge.
+The road continues along the Todra River disappearing off into the further reaches of this magnificent Eastern section of the High Atlas Mountains.

-Located on the Fes – Errachidia road, the Ziz Valley runs south from the town of Rich through Erfoud to the desert village of Merzouga on the fringe of the Sahara Desert sand dunes.
+Located on the Fes – Errachidia road, the Ziz Valley runs south from the town of Rich through Erfoud to the desert oasis village of Merzouga on the fringe of the soaring Sahara Desert Erg Chebbi sand dunes.
 The Valley with its extensive palm groves and oases was once a route for the desert caravans travelling to the north and the Mediterranean.